walkman617/IMD/Assignments.md

 <strong>2.
 Write your *.md</strong>: [Markdown](https://www.markdownguide.org/) is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 - Learn from the [Basic Syntax](https://www.markdownguide.org/basic-syntax/) and [Cheat Sheet](https://www.markdownguide.org/cheat-sheet/)
 - Write your own <strong>README.md in your github</strong> which includes your app plan and design.
-- Add a new file named <strong>practices.md in your github</strong> which includes the screenshots and descriptions</strong> for your assignments.
+- Add a new file named <strong>practices.md in your github</strong> which includes the screenshots and descriptions</strong> for your codelabs.

 ## Week 2.
 Get started